onivaevents/flow-healthstatus/README.md

 _(the `lockName` setting is simply a shorthand for exactly this example)_

-To extend the eel context, you can provide additional helpers in `t3n.Flow.HealthStatus.defaultContext`.
+To extend the eel context, you can provide additional helpers in `Oniva.Flow.HealthStatus.defaultContext`.

 ## Health status via HTTP-Request